iamjossi/Terraform-Ansible-EC2/README.md

 # Terraform-Ansible-EC2

    STEPS TAKEN TO CREATE THIS APPLICATION.

 A simple Nodejs application with Express server, an HTML and CSS file.

 Build,tag and push image to ECR repository. #Create an ECR repository

-Set up Github with playbook.yml and playbook-delete.yml files Playbook.yml provisions the webserver, a security group and pulls the docker image from ECR #run 'which python' to get the python version to use to write the playbook
+Set up Github with playbook.yml and playbook-delete.yml files Playbook.yml provisions the webserver, a security group and pulls the docker image from ECR #run 'which python' to get the python version to use to write the playbook.
-   Playbook-delete.yml is used to delete the resources provisioned when they are no longer needed
+   Playbook-delete.yml is used to delete the resources provisioned when they are no longer needed.

-Use Terraform to provision infrastructure. #Jenkins Server Userdata Installs Jenkins, Ansible, Trivy and AWS CLI Outputs Jenkins URL and password
+Use Terraform to provision infrastructure. #Jenkins Server Userdata Installs Jenkins, Ansible, Trivy and AWS CLI Outputs Jenkins URL and password.

 SSH into Jenkins server and grant it Sudo priviledge using this code: echo "jenkins ALL=(ALL) NOPASSWD: ALL" | sudo tee -a /etc/sudoers #Access to install dependancies on the pipeline script